Nevenall/blades-in-the-dark/src/03-the-crew.md

 ### Crew upgrade Examples

-- /Boat house:// /You have a boat, a dock on a waterway, and a small shack to store boating supplies.
+- /Boat house:/ You have a boat, a dock on a waterway, and a small shack to store boating supplies.
 A second upgrade improves the boat with armor and more cargo capacity.
 - /Carriage House:/ You have a carriage, and draft animals to pull it, and a stable.
 A second upgrade improves the carriage with armor and larger, swifter steeds.
 - /Cohort:/ A cohort is a gang or a single expert NPC who works for your crew.
 For all the details on cohorts, see the following pages.
 - /Hidden Lair:/ Your lair has a secret location and is disguised to hide it from view.
 If your lair is discovered, use two downtime activities and pay /coin/ equal to your Tier to relocate it and hide it once again.